Author: Ameeba

 Mitigation Guidance

-For mitigation, it is recommended to apply the vendor patch as soon as it becomes available.
-Until then, using a Web Application Firewall (WAF) or an Intrusion Detection System (IDS) could serve as a temporary mitigation measure.
-These systems can help detect and block SQL Injection attempts, reducing the risk of exploitation.
-Regularly updating and patching software is also essential in maintaining a secure system.
+To mitigate this vulnerability, users are advised to apply the vendor patch as soon as it is available.
+In the meantime, using a Web Application Firewall (WAF) or Intrusion Detection System (IDS) can serve as a temporary mitigation measure, helping to detect and block malicious requests.

 Overview